learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

    |   |
 ```

+#### `input_to_position`

+Once the user inputs where they would like to go on the board, we then have to convert this to the board position (i.e. board index) multiple times.
+Instead of doing that in a lot of places, we can remove this repetitive code and put it in this helper method.
+This method takes the user_input (which is a string), converts it to an Integer, and subtracts 1.
+Remember that, from the player's point of view, the board contains spaces 1-9.
+But, an array's indexes start their count at 0.

 #### `#move`

-Your `#move` method must take in three arguments, the board array, the location in the board array that the player would like to fill out with an "X" or and "O", and the player's character (either "X" or "O").
+Your `#move` method must take in three arguments: **1)** the board array, **2)** the position in the board array that the player would like to fill out with an "X" or and "O", and **3)** the player's character (either "X" or "O").
 We previously had you write this method with a default argument of "X" for the third argument, but that is no longer needed.
-Regarding the player's input: if the user's input is `5`, the player wants to fill out position 5 with their character.
-This means that your method must fill out the correct array index with the player's character.
-Remember that, from the player's point of view, the board contains spaces 1-9.
-But, an array's indexes start their count at 0.
-You'll have to account for that in your `#move` method.

 #### `#position_taken?`

-The `#position_taken?` method will be responsible for evaluating the user's input against the Tic Tac Toe board and checking to see whether or not that position is occupied.
-If the user inputs that they would like to fill out position `2`, our `#position_taken?` method will check to see if that position is vacant or if it contains an "X" or an "O".
+The `#position_taken?` method will be responsible for evaluating the position selected by the user against the Tic Tac Toe board and checking to see whether or not that position is occupied.
+If the user would like to fill out position 1, our `#position_taken?` method will check to see if that position is vacant or if it contains an "X" or an "O".
 If the position is free, the method should return `false` (i.e. "not taken"), otherwise it will return `true`.

 #### `#valid_move?`